julelang/manual/src/runtime/public-api.md

 ::: info
 The `runtime` package also provides compiler hint semantics.
-This API is not documented here, see [Hints](/compiler/compiler-hints) seciton instead.
+This API is not documented here, see [Hints](/compiler/compiler-hints) section instead.
 :::

 ## Index